dany-stefan/my_trading_strat/PROD.md

 3. **Minimal Misses** - Even during consecutive rainy days (up to 5 in a row), you only missed 2 deployments in 22 years
 4. **Optimal Sizing** - The $30 accumulation is well-calibrated to match rainy day frequency

-**Translation:** Over 22 years (532 paydays), the market gave you 83 golden opportunities to buy dips.
-Your cash pool strategy captured 81 of them.
+**Translation:** Over 22 years (491 execution days), the market gave you 85 golden opportunities to buy dips.
+Your cash pool strategy captured 83 of them.
 Only 2 misses.
 97.6% execution rate.

 **Key Insight:** If you increased rainy deployment to $250 without scaling accumulation from $30 to $50, you'd miss significantly more opportunities, losing thousands in potential gains.
 See [💰 INCREASE_RAINY_CONTRIBUTION_ANALYSIS.md](💰%20INCREASE_RAINY_CONTRIBUTION_ANALYSIS.md) for details.